401(k) withdrawals can come with a heavy tax hit

 I finally feel like I understand what my money is doing.

-Feel unsure about your 401(k), IRA, or retirement timeline
+Not sure about your 401(k), IRA, or when you can retire?

-Want to build wealth and protect your family
+Looking to grow wealth and keep your family safe?

 Yes, you can access funds from your IUL (Indexed Universal Life) policy anytime once you've built up enough cash value.